rmarable/ParallelClusterMaker/EXAMPLES.md

 ## ParallelClusterMaker Defaults

-The most inportant default options for ParallelClusterMaker are as follows:
+The most important default options for ParallelClusterMaker are as follows:

 ```
 base_os = alinux (Amazon Linux)